 Looking for the best bakery for birthday cake in NYC?
-We’ve got you covered.
-New York City has no shortage of excellent bakeries, but with the advent of Instagram it seems like even the previously unknown establishments are stepping up their game.
-This is most apparent when it comes to birthday cakes– one of the most whimsical aspects of bakery operation.
+As a food critic who’s ordered countless top-notch birthday cakes in the city over the last decade, I’ve got you covered.
+More importantly, New York City has no shortage of excellent bakeries– and with the advent of Instagram, it seems like even the previously unknown Big Apple bakeries are stepping up their game.
+This is particularly true in the realm of birthday cakes, which are highly visible and one of the most whimsical aspects of bakery operation.

-Milk Bar’s Iconic Confetti Birthday Cake
+Milk Bar (For Iconic Confetti Birthday Cake)

 You guessed it.
 Milk Bar’s iconic confetti birthday cake is probably the most famous and recognizable cake in the city.
 Every New Yorker who lives here for long enough eventually either a) buys this cake for someone else on their birthday or b) has had someone else buy this cake for them on their birthday.
-Christina Tosti’s Milk Bar empire is no joke.
+Christina Tosi’s Milk Bar empire is no joke.
 They now ship nationally, but the original bakery is based in NYC.
 They also have several locations around the city, so the cakes are easy to get and transport.

-Magnolia Bakery for Timeless Elegance
+Magnolia Bakery (For Timeless Elegance)

 Magnolia Bakery is perhaps the most “classic”, old time-y New York City bakery.
 Known for their insanely delicious old fashion Banana Pudding (something on every NYC foodie’s bucket list), the bakery also makes excellent cupcakes and cakes.
 Here, you can finesse every detail down to the bordering and piping of their equally delicious birthday cakes.
 Magnolia Bakery is great for control freaks or people who want to exercise wedding-cake-level-control over the design process of their cake.

-Flour Shop For Iconic “Rainbow” Cake
+Flour Shop (For Iconic “Rainbow” Cake)

 Keep in mind, however, that the Rainbow Explosion cake is one of the pricier birthday cakes in NYC (the smallest cake costs $150, though it also feeds ~15 people).
 Regardless of the steep asking price, pretty much everyone loves it.
 The cake consists of 6 layers of rainbow-colored vanilla cake stuffed with tiny chocolate balls and sprinkles that pour out once you cut into the center.

-Sugar Sweet Sunshine For Custom Flavors
+Sugar Sweet Sunshine (For Custom Flavors)

-City Cakes For Out-of-the-Box Creativity
+City Cakes (For Out-of-the-Box Creativity)

 View this post on Instagram

-Erin McKenna’s Bakery For GF/Vegan Cakes
+Erin McKenna’s Bakery (For GF/Vegan Cakes)

 The bakery formerly known as Babycakes is now Erin McKenna’s Bakery NYC.
-This OG gluten free bakery on the Lower East Side is perfect for anyone who is gluten-free, vegan, dairy-free, kosher, avoiding wheat, or any combination of those things.
+This OG gluten-free bakery on the Lower East Side is perfect for anyone who is gluten-free, vegan, dairy-free, kosher, avoiding wheat, or any combination of those things.
 This is the place to order your birthday cakes from if so; they don’t have any cross-contamination in their kitchen.

-Cookie DŌ, For People Who Don’t Like Cake
+Cookie DŌ (For People Who Don’t Like Cake)

 Cookie DŌ makes “alternative” cakes for people who don’t like cake.
 (I know, crazy.
 But these people do exist.)
 DŌ does a great s’more’s cookie cake that I once bought for my husband’s birthday since he loves cookies and s’mores.
-Be advised these cakes are super rich!
-Each one is like a massive Otis Spunkmeyer cookie (we mean this as a compliment).
+Be advised these cookie cakes are super rich!
+Each one is like a massive Otis Spunkmeyer cookie (I mean this as a compliment).